wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 == Links ==
 * [TakeBarcelona](http://takebarcelona.com): the home of "Tessa Authorship" and more plugins and themes.
 * [WooCommerce Poor Guys Swiss Knife](http://takebarcelona.com/woocommerce-poor-guys-swiss-knife/): Home of this plugin.
+* [WooCommerce Extra Guys Swiss Knife](http://takebarcelona.com/woocommerce-extra-guys-swiss-knife/): The sandwich brother of this plugin.
+It offers you priceable product extras
 * [WooCommerce Rich Guys Swiss Knife](http://takebarcelona.com/woocommerce-rich-guys-swiss-knife/): The big brother of this plugin.
 Most of you will have enough with the little one...
 * [Tessa Authorship](http://takebarcelona.com/tessa-authorship/): A tool to reflect WordPress user independent authorship information, biographies.
 * [Tessa Theme](http://takebarcelona.com/tessa-theme/): Tessa maximizes content and scales gracefully from mobile devices to desktop fullscreen.
 Tessa is ideal for photography, art and design presentation.
 "Tessa" has builtin WooCommerce Support and plays nicely with WPML as well.